voxgig/medium-editor/README.md

 * Support material icons

+# DEV PROCESS

+* edit code
+* `npm run build`
+* open demo html files in browser (code is loaded from `dist` folder)

+## TESTS

+The tests are incredibly fragile as they rely on HTML structure.
+Some old tests (noted in source) seem to have been broken for a long time.
+The `dist` folder was committed which may have masked this from casual maintainers.

+---

 If you would be interested in helping to maintain one of the most successful WYSIWYG text editors on github, let us know!
 (See issue [#1503](https://github.com/yabwe/medium-editor/issues/1503))